Malcolm Hardee: Death and legacy

 On 2 February 2005, Hardee's body was recovered from Greenland Dock, after he was reported missing from The Wibbley Wobbley on 31 January; he had been last seen late-night on 30 January.
 A post-mortem soon confirmed he had drowned.
 In an inquest at Southwark Coroner's Court on 20 July, Coroner John Sampson recorded a verdict of accidental death.
 It had been assumed in several reports of his death that, while trying to make his way home by dinghy from The Wibbley Wobbley to his houseboat The Sea Sovereign just fifteen yards away across Greenland Dock, Hardee had lost his balance and drowned while drunk.
 But the Coroner found that, whilst attempting to access The Sea Sovereign from the quayside, Hardee had fallen into the dock while drunk.

 Police constable Martin Spirito told the court that, on 2 February: "The search commenced at 10:00 am.
 At 10:24 am one of the officers came up and said he had found a lifeless body.
 I followed the officer's line down.
 Six metres down I saw a white male.
 The male had a bottle of beer clenched in his right hand."
 Police sergeant Roy Dawson, in charge of overseeing the dive, told the court: "The bottle was held in his right hand.
 It fell from his hand on the ascent."

 Hardee's date of death is usually said to be 31 January, although Coroner John Sampson said, "He was last seen on the quayside outside the Wibbly Wobbly public house at about 6 am on Sunday January 30".

-About 700 people attended his funeral at St Alfege's Church in Greenwich – and it was one of the few funerals ever to get rave reviews the following day in both The Daily Telegraph and The Sun newspapers.
+About 700 people attended his funeral at St Alfege Church in Greenwich.
 Jo Brand, Arthur Smith, Stewart Lee and his son Frank Hardee all delivered eulogies, and the musician Jools Holland played the piano.
 He was cremated at Hither Green in South East London.

 In June 2005, there were two tribute shows at the Glastonbury Festival; in July, a BBC Radio 4 documentary tribute; and, in August, two tribute shows at the Edinburgh Fringe.
 There were five-hour tribute shows at the Hackney Empire theatre in London on 5 February 2006 and 28 January 2007 to commemorate the anniversary of his death.

 The Annual Malcolm Hardee Awards (2005–present)

 The Malcolm Hardee Award for Comic Originality are awards given annually at the Edinburgh Fringe Festival "for comic originality of thought or performance".
-Winners were:
+Previous winners: